 An award-winning constitutional law historian examines case-based evidence of the court's longstanding support for white supremacy (often under the guise of "states rights") to reveal how that bias has allowed the court to solidify its position as arguably the most powerful branch of the federal government.

-Beginning in 1876, the Court systematically dismantled both the equal protection guarantees of the Fourteenth Amendment, at least for African-Americans, and what seemed to be the guarantee of the right to vote in the Fifteenth.
-And so, of the more than 500,000 African-Americans who had registered to vote across the South, the vast majority former slaves, by 1906, less than ten percent remained.
-Many of those were terrified to go the polls, lest they be beaten, murdered, or have their homes burned to the ground.
+Beginning in 1876, the Supreme Court systematically dismantled both the equal protection guarantees of the Fourteenth Amendment and what seemed to be the right to vote in the Fifteenth.
+And so a half million African Americans across the South who had risked their lives and property to be allowed to cast ballots were stricken from voting rolls by white supremacists.
+This vacuum allowed for the rise of Jim Crow.
 None of this was done in the shadows--those determined to wrest the vote from black Americans could not have been more boastful in either intent or execution.
-But the Court chose to ignore the obvious and wrote decisions at odds with the Constitution, preferring to instead reinforce the racial stereotypes of the day.

-On Account Of Race tells the story of an American tragedy, the only occasion in United States history in which a group of citizens who had been granted the right to vote then had it stripped away.
-Even more unjust was that this theft of voting rights was done with full approval, even the sponsorship, of the United States Supreme Court.
+On Account of Race tells the story of an American tragedy, the only occasion in United States history in which a group of citizens who had been granted the right to vote then had it stripped away.
+It is a warning that the right to vote is fragile and must be carefully guarded and actively preserved lest American democracy perish.